-Federal Labor’s investment will support the expansion of disability sporting programs, strengthening the partnership with the construction of wheelchair-accessible dormitory accommodation, improving access to facilities at The Hangar for athletes with disabilities, reducing APC program operating costs and providing new opportunities for disability sport participation, and talent identification activities.
+Federal Labor’s investment will support the expansion of disability sporting programs, strengthening the partnership with the construction of wheelchair-accessible dormitory accommodation, improving access to facilities at The Hangar for athletes with disabilities, reducing APC program operating costs and providing new opportunities for disability sport participation and talent identification activities.

 The development will also enhance education facilities for the delivery of programs for people of all abilities, local and remote Aboriginal and Torres Strait Islander people and multicultural communities.

-“There is no easy journey to make it to the pinnacle of elite sport, and our para-sport athletes know this better than anyone,” Shorten said.
+“There is no easy journey to make it to the pinnacle of elite sport, and our Para-sport athletes know this better than anyone,” Shorten said.

-“Our Para-sport athletes work incredibly hard to be the best, and access to world class training facilities can make a massive difference.
+“Our Para-sport athletes work incredibly hard to be the best, and access to world-class training facilities can make a massive difference.

-“I congratulate the Australian Paralympic Committee and the Essendon Football Club for forming this partnership, and I’m very proud that if we’re elected, a Labor Government will put in the funding to ensure more para-athletes have the opportunity to train at The Hangar.
+“I congratulate the Australian Paralympic Committee and the Essendon Football Club for forming this partnership, and I’m very proud that if we’re elected, a Labor Government will put in the funding to ensure more Para-athletes have the opportunity to train at The Hangar.

 “Australia’s Paralympians are among the best in the world and they deserve access to the world’s best facilities.”

-Australian Paralympic Committee CEO Lynne Anderson said the funding would comprehensively support the APC’s overarching vision to support and nurture the participation and development of Australians with a disability through physical activity.
+APC Chief Executive Lynne Anderson said the funding would comprehensively support the APC’s overarching vision to support and nurture the participation and development of Australians with a disability through physical activity.